FMuro/mailing/README.md

 We must have the following things:

 - A CSV file `mycontacts.csv` with two columns containing the recipients's information: **fullname;email**.
 - A folder `myfolder` with all PDF files.
 Their names should resemble the recipients's full names.
-Its important that words (names and surnames) are always in the same order.
+It is important that words (names and surnames) are always in the same order.
 - A site `www.baseurl.com/myspace` where the output PDF files can be uploaded.

 Install the requirements and run the script as follows: